Reproduced with permission Tasmanian Museum and Art Gallery

 My story ...

-A natural animal lover, I became aware of the breadth and variety of our native animals when I took up a position at the Tasmanian Museum and Art Gallery as a designer/illustrator.
+As a nature lover, I became aware of the breadth and variety of our native animals and plants when I took up a position at the Tasmanian Museum and Art Gallery as a designer/illustrator.

 One of my first jobs was to draw our poisonous animals so that people could recognise them, and keep clear.
 We seem to have rather a lot of sneaky stingers!